-But, buyer beware, the PowerPoint Designer is a premium feature that’s only part of Office 365 (the paid subscription service of Microsoft Office) and Broadcast Live is only available in the online version.
+But, buyer beware, the PowerPoint Designer is a premium feature that’s only part of Microsoft 365 (the paid subscription service of Microsoft Office) and Broadcast Live is only available in the online version.

 Microsoft also lets you create custom animations by combining some of their existing animation options.

 You can even embed your PowerPoint presentation on a web page or blog if you want.

 Up next, you’ll see how Keynote’s features compare with PowerPoint’s.

 Apple’s Keynote presentation program comes packed with 30 new and updated pre-designed templates, and getting started is fairly easy too.